henhouseai/henhouse/context/mcp.md

 ### Schema Validation

 The `inputSchema` in whitelist is used by `MCPWhitelist.validate_tool()` for validation:
-- Validates tool exists for the requesting tier
+- Validates tool exists for the requesting tier (calls `get_tool()` which may trigger rebuild)
-- Validates required fields are present
+- Validates required fields are present (checks `schema.get('required', [])`)
-- Validates field types (string, integer, boolean, array, object)
+- Validates field types (string, integer, boolean, array, object) with automatic type coercion:
+  - String numbers coerced to integers for integer fields
+  - Negative numbers handled correctly
-- Allows extra fields (Gateway handles additional validation)
+- Allows extra fields (fields not in schema are ignored, Gateway handles additional validation)
-- Returns detailed error messages for failures
+- Returns tuple `(bool, str)` - `(False, error_message)` on failure, `(True, "")` on success

 ### Testing Changes